0xDBFB7/ceramic/documents/description.md

 		Titanium dioxide has recently been re-classified as a carcinogen.
 			This has only been demonstrated in nano-scale titania, or by Silica fume from kaolin.

 - I am an *idiot*.
 I wasted *weeks* thinking poly(vinyl acetate) was the same as poly(vinyl alcohol).
 I wasted an equal *weeks* trying to make jello.

 What am I getting into?

 - I have some experience in the difficulties of production design from my last business (SafeSump Inc.).
 This won't be a simple affair.
-- This is practice in logistics for when the real deal is finished, hopefully 1 to 2 years from now.
+- This is practice in logistics for when *the real deal* is finished, hopefully 1 to 2 years from now.

-Timeline:

-Machining and assembly will be done by some good friends at Kesti Engineering.
+Machining and assembly will be done by some good friends at Kesti Machining.
+They need the work.